-1. A surety bond in favor of the District in the amount of \$10,000.00 with a surety of sureties thereon approved by the District Commissioners and conditioned that he will perform the obligations of the application or contract (if the application is in contract form) and the resolutions and requirements of the District relating to side sewers and Side Sewer Contractors, and

-- 2. Satisfactory proof that the applicant currently carries the following insurance coverage: - 3.
-Public liability insurance in an amount not less than \$50,000.00 for injuries and accidental death to any one person, and an amount not less than \$100,000.00 for any one accident. - 4.
-Property damage and fire insurance in an amount not less than \$25,000.00. - Commercial General Liability Insurance in an amount not less than one million dollars (\$1,000,000.00) per occurrence and one million dollars (\$1,000,000.00) in the aggregate in any one year.
-(From side sewer cont. cert.)
+- A surety bond in favor of the District in the amount of thirty thousand dollars (\$30,000.00) with a surety or sureties thereon approved by the District and conditioned that they will perform the obligations of the application or contract (if the application is in contract form) and the resolutions and requirements of the District relating to side sewers and Side Sewer Contractors, and - 2.
+Satisfactory proof that the applicant currently carries the following insurance coverage: - Public liability insurance in an amount not less than fifty thousand dollars (\$50,000.00) for injuries and accidental death to any one person, and an amount not less than one hundred thousand dollars (\$100,000.00) for any one accident. - b.
+Property damage and fire insurance in an amount not less than twenty-five thousand dollars (\$25,000.00). - c.
+Commercial General Liability Insurance in an amount not less than one million dollars (\$1,000,000.00) per occurrence and one million dollars (\$1,000,000.00) in the aggregate in any one year.

-As long as a Side Sewer Contractor is included on the District-certified list, he shall maintain such bond and insurance, and such additional limits as may be required from time to time, and shall furnish proof thereof to the District whenever a permit is issued or whenever required by District Management.
+As long as a Side Sewer Contractor is included on the District-certified list, they shall maintain such bond and insurance, and such additional limits as may be required from time to time, and shall furnish proof thereof to the District whenever a permit is issued or whenever required by District Management.
 [Resolution Nos.
-146, 785]
+146, 785, 862]